bestie/terrestrial/README.md

 that you may want to read more about.
 If you want to contribute to solving any of the problems listed please open an issue to discuss.

-SequelMapper does not reinvent the wheel with querying abstraction and migrations, instead these responsibilities are delegated to Sequel such that its full power can be utilised.
+Terrestrial does not reinvent the wheel with querying abstraction and migrations, instead these responsibilities are delegated to Sequel such that its full power can be utilised.